 However, growing in a humble and normal poor African family I hated poverty and how we lived.
 I always believed life can be better and that motivated me to work hard to make our lives better and bring a positive change.
 I believe this drive shaped my life.

-Kindly tell us some of your life changing experiences as founder of Keroche Breweries?
+Kindly tell us some of your life-changing experiences as the founder of Keroche Breweries?

 During those many years ago, women used to brew but only for home consumption.
 However, as time evolved the commercial brewing needed investment in finances, machinery, management teams and professionals.
 I think that contributed to the rise of male dominance dues to the limitation of women access to finance for investment.
 However, I think women can now take up this and all they need to do is believe in themselves, be prepared to take risks and get out of their comfort zones.

 As a dogged pacesetter and a force to be reckoned with in the brewing industry in Africa; how do you think women can manoeuvre through the physicality associated with the brewing job as well as navigate the assumptions of being a woman in this industry; to successfully following their passion and making a real impact?